amj-j/duck-hunt-java/README.md

 # Duck hunt
 A simplified version of the card game "Duck hunt" in the form of a console Java aplication.

+## My motivation
-This is my first object ortiented programming (OOP) project, as well as my first time using git.
+This is my first object-ortiented programming project, as well as my first time using git.

+This project is based on an assignment originally given in the "Object-Oriented Programming" course at my university.
+Although I had not yet taken the course at the time, I found the assignment on the course website and decided to complete it as a self-directed challenge.
+My goal was to deepen my understanding of Java and object-oriented programming principles, as well as to prepare myself for the actual course.

+I also completed three other assignments from the same course (from previous years) as part of this initiative.
+These projects can be found on my GitHub: [Monopoly lite](https://github.com/amj-j/monopoly-lite-java), [Reversi](https://github.com/amj-j/reversi-java), and [Rook in maze](https://github.com/amj-j/rook-in-maze-java).

+The [Gameplay](#original-assignment) section in this file is the original assignment.

+## Usage

 ### Prerequisites
 You need to have Java 1.8 (also known as Java 8) or higher installed on you computer to run this app.